NorthOcean/Project-Jocker-Xia/README.md

   Print help information on the screen.
   The default value is `null`.
 - `--input_pred_steps`: type=`str`, argtype=`static`.
-  Indices of future time steps that used as extra model inputs.
+  Indices of future time steps that are used as extra model inputs.
 It accepts a string that contains several integer numbers separated with `'_'`.
 For example, `'3_6_9'`.
 It will take the corresponding ground truth points as the input when training the model, and take the first output of the former network as this input when testing the model.
-Set it to `'null'` to disable this extra model inputs.
+Set it to `'null'` to disable these extra model inputs.
   The default value is `null`.
 - `--interval`: type=`float`, argtype=`static`.
   Time interval of each sampled trajectory point.